KerorinNorthFox/osu-framework-wiki-ja/Setting-up-your-first-project.md

 Using the available template packs in the .NET Core command line interface, it is possible to quickly and easily create a new project using `osu-framework` automatically.

 1. In your command line utility of choice, navigate to the folder in which you want to create the project.
+2. Make sure the `osu-framework`  project template is downloaded by running `dotnet new -i ppy.osu.Framework.Templates`.
-2. Run `dotnet new osu-framework-game -n <MyNewProjectName>` to generate a new folder containing the project.
+3. Run `dotnet new osu-framework-game -n <MyNewProjectName>` to generate a new folder containing the project.
-3. Open the folder, and open `MyNewProjectName.sln` to begin!
+4. Open the folder, and open `MyNewProjectName.sln` to begin!

 ### Project structure